In February 2022, the Department for Transport announced a competition to find the first headquarters of Great British Railways (GBR).

 The voting has now closed, but you can still see more about the HQ Public Vote process.

-The winner is expected to be announced later in 2022.
+The winner is expected to be announced in early 2023.

 Since the government announced that it was looking for a home for GBR the council has worked with a wide range of partners across the city and county to submit the strongest possible bid.